binpash/try/INSTRUCTIONS.md

 The paper makes the following claims on pg.
 2 (Comments to AEC reviewers after `:`):

-1. **Several case studies for which current effect-control is insufficient**: the paper presents are five use cases with accompanying programs that motivate the semisolate abstraction (§2)
+1. **Several case studies for which current effect-control is insufficient**: the paper presents five use cases with accompanying programs that motivate a new effect-control abstraction (§2)
 2. **A new effect-control abstraction and subsystem**: the paper presents semisolates (§3) and `try` (§4), a Linux subsystem for controlling filesystem-related effects of opaque components.
-3. **Correctness and performance characterization**: the paper presents results by applying `try` to the five use cases, characterizing its correctness and performance relative to try-free execution and Docker-contained execution (§5).
+3. **Correctness and performance characterization**: the paper presents the results of applying `try` to the five use cases, characterizing its correctness and performance relative to typical isolation mechanisms (§5).

 This artifact targets the following badge: